Your shopping cart is empty.

 How My Disabilities & Gender Affect My Work

 I struggle daily with pain throughout my spine, shoulders, neck, and head, due to both scoliosis and a lumbar fracture, all of which is worst when sitting.
 I cannot sit at, or lean over, a table like other artists.
 I have to stand in good posture to keep my pain tolerable, and spend a lot of my income each month on supplements that help the pain naturally.
 I often wear a back brace and also listen to music to distract myself from the pain.
-When it gets really bad, though, I resort to cannabis just to hold a paintbrush.
+When it gets really bad, though, I resort to cannabis (mainly CBD) so I can hold a paintbrush or raise my arm.

 How to be Included

-People who are gender-expansive or intersex have a chance to be featured in my artwork at no cost.
-Those who also happen to be BIPOC, undocumented, fat, old, an immigrant, or ugly, or who possess disabilities, learned English as a second language, or have experienced incarceration, foster care, rejection, homelessness, or violence/abuse, are especially encouraged to apply.
-Simply send me your favorite photos or the handle of your instagram, and a few sentences in English or Spanish about what makes you uniquely you.
+People who are gender-expansive or intersex can be featured in my work at no cost.
+Those who also happen to be BIPOC, undocumented, fat, old, an immigrant, disabled, or have experienced incarceration, foster care, rejection, homelessness, or violence/abuse, are especially encouraged to apply.

 AS FEATURED IN